 CONSTRUCTION

-• Helix Electric, a California-based electrical contractor that specializes in design-build and highly complex electrical projects, has expanded its Salt Lake City team by hiring Ron Dail and Ben Thomas.
+• Helix Electric, a local electrical contractor that specializes in design-build and highly complex electrical projects, has expanded its Salt Lake City team by hiring Ron Dail and Ben Thomas.
 Dail has extensive industry experience and will be responsible for managing project teams at Helix’s newest division in Utah.
 In addition to serving in a leadership capacity, Dail will drive portfolio profitability through project execution, ensuring all schedule requirements while handling all financial and management responsibilities for assigned job sites.
 Thomas is licensed as a Utah journeyman electrician.
 As a senior project manager for Helix Electric, he will be responsible for leading project teams, driving portfolio profitability through project execution, ensuring projects are completed according to schedule requirements while handling financial and management responsibilities for assigned jobs sites.
 Thomas earned a bachelor’s degree in construction management from Brigham Young University.

 CORPORATE